May 8, 2025

 Most sellers treat the marketplace as a procurement shortcut — something to bring up once the deal is nearing the finish line.
 Top-performing teams approach it differently.
 They introduce the marketplace early in the sales process, often in the very first conversation.

 They know that for many buyers, especially those with large cloud commitments, routing a deal through AWS, Azure, or GCP isn’t just acceptable.
 It’s preferred.
-Marketplace procurement often unlocks faster contracting, simpler vendor onboarding, and budget that’s already been pre-approved through the cloud provider.
+Marketplace procurement often unlocks faster contracting, simpler vendor onboarding, and a budget that’s already been pre-approved through the cloud provider.

 The impact speaks for itself: